Day 1 | here | 50 miles

 Seashells in hand, we climbed back up the cliff and pedaled off.
 A rainbow broke through the clouds, and the final hill carried us up too soon.
 “That’s it,” Aud wailed, “it’s over.”

 We glided down to another beach, and plopped in the sand with Thelma and Louise.
 The sun was setting and lighting up the chalky cliffs.
 Life was silent.
 Thelma and Louise were still.
 We were tired.
 Tired, smelly and calm.
 I realized that the tight-rope between beauty and chaos that we thought we were tip-toeing across was all in our heads.
 We didn’t have to choose one or the other.
 Life is a weird blend of emotions and paradoxes.
 Happy-sad.
 Grateful-terrified.
 Tired-excited.
 Chaotic-beauty.

 All we had to do was continue practicing what the past two years (and people like my Moroccan mama Radia and Aud’s sister Fatiha) have taught us: to acknowledge the chaos, but to seek the good instead.
 To find seashells.
 To ride through rain.
 To find hope in the uncertainty.
 To connect.
 To reconnect.
 To accept fears and flaws.
 And to continue moving forward.
 Pedaling, racing and tip-toeing into the unknown.
 Deliberately seeking good.
-And things much mightier than that too.
+And whatever else is yet to come.